attowatt/i2c2midi/README.md

   - Schematic
   - Protoboard layout (with and without components)
   - Fritzing file
-  - Important note about power cabling (!)
+  - Illustration regarding the power cabling (!)
 - `pictures` — Some pictures of the first working prototype.